grafana/terraform-provider-schemas/docs/data-sources/core_playlist.md

 ### Optional

 - `interval` (String) Interval sets the time between switching views in a playlist.
 FIXME: Is this based on a standardized format or what options are available?
-Can datemath be used?
+Can datemath be used?.
+Defaults to "5m".
 - `items` (Attributes List) The ordered list of items that the playlist will iterate over.
 FIXME!
 This should not be optional, but changing it makes the godegen awkward (see [below for nested schema](#nestedatt--items))